ssc-spc-ccoe-cei/gcp-documentation/Landing Zone Operations/Changing.md

 1. Create a new [pull requests (PR)](https://learn.microsoft.com/en-us/azure/devops/repos/git/pull-requests?view=azure-devops&tabs=browser) on the repo to merge this `<branch name>` into `main`.
 1. Confirm all required checks are successful (approvals, tests, etc.).
 If checks are failing, address them in your local branch then stage, commit and push them to origin.
 1. Complete the pull request once all required checks are successful.
-1. That's it!

-## Synchronize / Promote Configs
+## <a name='Step5-SynchronizePromoteConfigs'></a>Step 5 - Synchronize / Promote Configs

-This section contains additional information on how changes can be promoted between environments.
+This section contains information on how changes can be promoted between environments.

-Changes to `infra` repos will only be applied to GCP when the `configsync` repo is updated.
-The concept is similar for all repos
+Changes to deployment repos will only be applied to GCP when the `csync/deploy/<env>` folder is updated.

-This example will focus on `gcp-tier1-infra` and `gcp-tier1-configsync`:
+This example will focus on `gcp-env-tier1` monorepo:

-1. A change is made on `gcp-tier1-infra`.
+1. A change is made in folder `tier1`.
     > **!!!
 It's important to add the `source-customization` for each environment.
 This will ensure all environments are rendered, validated and tagged at the same time. !!!**
 1. Once the PR is merged, note the new tag version or commit SHA.
 1. At this point the changes have not been deployed to GCP.
-Changes of type "Modify a Package" are required in `gcp-tier1-configsync` to do so for each environment.
+Changes of type "Modify a Package" are required in folder `csync/deploy/<env>` for each environment.
 1. `dev`:
-    - Set `version:` in `source-customization/dev/tier1-root-sync/setters-version.yaml` to the new tag or commit SHA noted earlier.
+    - Set `version:` in `csync/source-customization/dev/root-sync-git/setters-version.yaml` to the new tag or commit SHA noted earlier.
     - Hydrate the repo and create a PR.
-    - Once the PR is merged the config sync operator will pick up the updated configs in `gcp-tier1-infra/deploy/dev`.
+    - Once the PR is merged the config sync operator will pick up the updated configs in `csync/deploy/dev`.
     - Confirm synchronization of all resources from the [Config Sync Dashboard](https://console.cloud.google.com/kubernetes/config_management/dashboard) or by running `nomos status`.
     - Validate landing zone and workload functionalities for the `dev` environment in GCP.
 Proceed to `preprod` if successful, restart the process if not.
 1. `preprod`:
-    - Set `version:` in `source-customization/preprod/tier1-root-sync/setters-version.yaml` to the same value as `dev`.
+    - Set `version:` in `csync/source-customization/preprod/root-sync-git/setters-version.yaml` to the same value as `dev`.
     - Hydrate the repo and create a PR.
-    - Once the PR is merged the config sync operator will pick up the updated configs in `gcp-tier1-infra/deploy/preprod`.
+    - Once the PR is merged the config sync operator will pick up the updated configs in `csync/deploy/preprod`.
     - Confirm synchronization of all resources from the [Config Sync Dashboard](https://console.cloud.google.com/kubernetes/config_management/dashboard) or by running `nomos status`.
     - Validate landing zone and workload functionalities for the `preprod` environment in GCP.
 Proceed to `prod` if successful, restart the process if not.
 1. `prod`:
-    - Set `version:` in `source-customization/prod/tier1-root-sync/setters-version.yaml` to the same value as `preprod`.
+    - Set `version:` in `csync/source-customization/prod/root-sync-git/setters-version.yaml` to the same value as `preprod`.
     - Hydrate the repo and create a PR.
-    - Once the PR is merged the config sync operator will pick up the updated configs in `gcp-tier1-infra/deploy/prod`.
+    - Once the PR is merged the config sync operator will pick up the updated configs in `csync/deploy/prod`.
     - Confirm synchronization of all resources from the [Config Sync Dashboard](https://console.cloud.google.com/kubernetes/config_management/dashboard) or by running `nomos status`.
     - Validate landing zone and workload functionalities for the `prod` environment in GCP.
 Restart the process if not successful.